Chapter 18. The Carpi Masters - First Generation

 Giovanni Gavignani, who is said to have learnt from both Guido Fassi and Annibale Griffoni, produced altar fronts almost exclusively in black and white.
 His work reinforced the tripartite design of the paliotto and formalised it through the absence of colour.
 His pictorial skill, his dexterity as a carver, and the extraordinary amount of decorative detail that went into his designs, more than compensate for this; the subtle calibration of the cross-hatching – no easy thing to achieve in a material that chips so easily – gives considerable depth and expression to his figurative work.

 His masterpiece is the altar to St. Anthony of Padua, in the church of San Niccolò in Carpi, signed and dated 1652, when he was just 20 years old.
 Of note are the magnificent flower vases in the two outer panels, strongly reminiscent of Wilhelm Fistulator’s vases in the Reiche Kapelle in Munich (c.
-1630), even down to the addition of spiders and butterflies.
-Some commentators have seen the similarities as proof of collusion between Munich and Carpi, but a more probable explanation is that the two makers were working from similar prints that were circulating throughout Europe in the 17th century.
+1630).
+Where some of Fistulator’s vases have a pair of butterflies hovering at the base of his vases, Gavignani included, alongside various flying insects, a spider dangling from a thread, presumably a symbol that held religious significance.
+Some commentators have seen the similarities between the designs as proof of collusion between Munich and Carpi, but a more probable explanation is that the two makers were working from similar prints that were circulating throughout Europe in the 17th century.

 Altar dedicated to St. Anthony of Padua, in the church of San Niccolò in Carpi, by Giovanni Gavignano (signed and dated 1652).